WetLink Penetrator Assembly and Installation

 Use the table below to find the correct tool sizes for the WetLink Penetrator you are assembling.
 Locate the correct row in the table by matching the “Seal Size” and “Bulkhead Size” columns to the WetLink Penetrator you are using.

-• Plug Wrench: The compatible Plug Wrench is listed in the “Plug Wrench” column.
+- Plug Wrench: The Plug Wrench is used to install the plug into the WLP bulkhead.
+The compatible Plug Wrench is listed in the “Plug Wrench” column in the table below.
 Alternatively, you can use a regular wrench of the size specified in “Plug Hex Size” column.

-• WetLink Penetrator Assembly Block: The WLP Assembly Block is used to hold the bulkhead while installing the plug.
+- WetLink Penetrator Assembly Block: The WLP Assembly Block is used to hold the bulkhead while installing the plug.
 The assembly block is compatible with all WetLink Penetrator sizes.
-Alternatively, you can also use a regular wrench of the size specified in the “Bulkhead/Nut Flat Size” column.
+Alternatively, you can also use a vice or wrench of the size specified in the “Bulkhead/Nut Flat Size” column.

 Compatible Tools